mdn/content/files/en-us/web/javascript/reference/regular_expressions/word_boundary_assertion/index.md

 ## Description

 `\b` asserts that the current position in the string is a word boundary. `\B` negates the assertion: it asserts that the current position is not a word boundary.
-Both are _assertions_, so they don't consume any characters.
+Both are _assertions_, so unlike other [escape characters](/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Escape_characters) or [escape classes](/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Character_class_escape), they don't consume any characters.

 A word character includes the following: